 This Office will provide the leadership and support to reduce the loss of life and property through an all-hazards emergency management program of mitigation, preparedness, response and recovery.

 Established in 2021, the Cities of Lakeway, The Hills and Bee Cave collaborated to create the official Emergency Management Coordinator (EMC) role to develop, prepare and manage the needs of the community.
-Paul Harvey was selected for this role in 2021.

 The EMC has the statutory responsibility to coordinate the city emergency response plans, identify vulnerabilities, effectively mitigate disasters, and disseminate public information.
 The EMC will respond to all-hazard emergency situations as needed to ensure continuity of government and business within the city, and facilitate an effective recovery plan.